Tinyu01/vehicle-registration-system/README.md

 # Vehicle Registration System

 A Java application for managing and searching vehicle registrations using binary search algorithm.
+This system allows users to search for registrations, add new registrations, and view all registrations in the database.

 ## Overview